auroraanna/aaura-w3-strawb/markdown/contact.md

 ## Keyoxide

 You cannot directly contact me over [my Keyoxide profile](https://keyoxide.org/E71487CE9FA30D35ED9668A6B1BDDD56BCE7CD72).
-However, it is useful in discovering other accounts of me and cryptographically proving that I own them.
+However, it is useful in discovering other accounts of me and cryptographically proving that I own them though it is all based on PGP, [which is bad](https://www.latacora.com/blog/2019/07/16/the-pgp-problem/).

 ## PGP key